gemmanuel17/Fotomatic/README.md

 # My Changes

-All my changes can be found in the index.html and style.css filess.
+All my changes can be found in the index.html and style.css files.
 I will be commenting in each file where I made the changes.

 # My Live Solution